gcallah/Economics/Capitalism/capitalism.md

 among other factors, to the "Protestant work ethic."
 So if we talk about capitalism, are we talking about all historical instances, or just "modern capitalism"?

-So there is widespread disagreement on what capitalism is, and even among those who agree, they can't decide when it started.
+Thus, we find widespread disagreement on what capitalism is, and even among those who agree, they can't decide when it started.
 Lucassen argues:

 "the central concepts of capitalism and modernity are now in flux... for this reason, I have refrain from giving the